yenchiah/project-website-template/README.md

 - The dropdown menu in the widget has clicking problems on Windows Firefox
 - The no_body_scroll setting for the dialog widget does not work on mobile devices

+# Future Plans

+Here are several planned features that will be add in the future:

+- A slideshow block for showing images or vides
+- A footer at the bottom